Interpolation theorems for conjugations and applications: Introduction

 Conjugations have been the subject of intensive study in recent years \cite{Camara.Klis.Lanucha.Ptak, Camara.Klis.Lanucha.Ptak2, Dymek.Planeta.Ptak, Dymek.Planeta.Ptak2, Mashreghi.Ptak.RossI, Mashreghi.Ptak.RossII}, with origins in physics.
 The composition $\mathcal{P}\mathcal{T}$, of the {\it parity} operator $[\mathcal{P}f](x)=f(-x)$ and the {\it time-reversal} operator $[\mathcal{T}f](x)=\overline{f(x)}$ defines a conjugation on $L^2(\R^n)$ which holds significant importance in the theory of $\mathcal{P}\mathcal{T}$-symmetric quantum theory (see, for instance, \cite{Bender,Bender.Boettcher}).
 For more historical comments about conjugations, we refer the interested reader to \cite{Camara.Klis.Lanucha.Ptak, Wang.Xie.Yan.Zhu} and references therein.
 Recent investigations into conjugations have largely stemmed from their connections to complex-symmetric and skew-symmetric operators.

-An operator $T\in\lh$ is called {\it complex-symmetric} (resp. {\it skew-symmetric}) if there exists a conjugation $C$ on $H$ such that $CTC = T^*$ (resp. $CTC = -T^*$); in this case, we say more precisely that $T$ is {\it $C$-symmetric} (resp. {\it $C$-skew symmetric}).
+An operator $T\in\lh$ is called {\it complex-symmetric} (resp. {\it skew-symmetric}) if there exists a conjugation $C$ on $\H$ such that $CTC = T^*$ (resp. $CTC = -T^*$); in this case, we say more precisely that $T$ is {\it $C$-symmetric} (resp. {\it $C$-skew symmetric}).
 An equivalent definition is that $T$ has a symmetric (resp. skew-symmetric) matrix $M$ with respect to some orthonormal basis; i.e., $M^{\rm tr}=M$ (resp. $M^{\rm tr}=-M$) where ${\rm tr}$ stands for the transpose (\cite{Garcia.Putinar2, Li.Zhu}).
+Denote by $\csh$ and $\ssh$ the classes of complex symmetric and skew symmetric operators on $\H$, respectively.
 These classes of linear operators have received significant attention in the last two decades.
 Applications of complex symmetric operators and skew-symmetric matrices are found in various areas (see, for instance, \cite{Garcia.Putinar, Garcia.Putinar2, Garcia.Prodan.Putinar, Prodan.Garcia.Putinar} and \cite{Cao.Hu, Mehl, Pinero.Singh}).